EmnaDebbabi/CNN-for-Causality-extraction/README.md

 Dependency Based Skip-gram is to predict as output the context neighbors words in a sentence from the target word given as input based on using other contextual features, such as contexts from dependency graphs of sentences. and finally each word is fed into a model as a one hot encoding vector.
-It is slower than the algorithms that predict the target word from the con- text words but skip-gram does a better job predicting infrequent words and is more suitable for large corpus with higher dimensions.
+It is slower than the algorithms that predict the target word from the context words but skip-gram does a better job predicting infrequent words and is more suitable for large corpus with higher dimensions.
 Furthermore, the dependency context embeddings improve performance with all tested classifiers. </li>
 </ul>